You need to invest in lean tools.

 - Increased productivity

-Lean software tools you should use today
+Lean tools you should use today

 Lean software is software designed to optimize efficiency and minimize waste.
 In this sense, lean software can be thought of as a specific sub-branch to the concept of lean tools.
 Lean software exemplifies how technology can be deployed as a lean tool.